Srippo/Gabinet-api/README.md

 ### **PATCH** `/dentysci/:id`

-Please note that only users with the role of "admin" may update entries.
-You may update as many fields as you wish.
+Logged in users with role "admin" may update dentists in the database.

 #### Expected Query